sushantcode/AayanshClinic/README.md

 # AayanshClinic
-A website for a local medical clinic and pharmacy in Nepal using JS. (react), CSS, and HTML.
+A website for a local medical clinic and pharmacy in Nepal using JS.
+(ReactJs Library), CSS, and HTML.

 ### Live Website
 www.aayanshclinic.com